Financial Inclusion

 3. Local Picture

-Whilst financial inclusion is an issue throughout Lincolnshire, there are a number of specific areas/wards where deprivation is a particular issue – for example, coastal East Lindsey, and Lincoln [Source: ONS].
-Deprivation by association can create financial exclusion – sometimes, ‘being poor can be more expensive’ [Source: Tribune].
-For example, in the cost of obtaining credit, and the associated interest charges.
+Whilst financial exclusion is an issue throughout Lincolnshire, there are a number of specific areas/wards where deprivation is a particular issue – for example, coastal East Lindsey, and Lincoln (Source: ONS).
+Deprivation by association can create financial exclusion – sometimes, ‘being poor can be more expensive’ (Source: Tribune); for example, in the cost of obtaining credit, and associated interest charges.

-Digital exclusion in Lincolnshire is an issue for certain areas [Source: TED] .
+Digital exclusion in Lincolnshire is an issue for certain areas (Source: TED).
 This can mean residents paying more for services.
 For example, if a person cannot access the internet to order an online food delivery, they may incur extra costs for travel.
-Cheaper prices for certain goods are often available online.
+Cheaper prices for certain goods or services are often available online.

-People with protected characteristics can experience a relatively greater impact regarding the effects of financial inclusion [Source: Parliamentary evidence].
+People with protected characteristics can experience a relatively greater impact regarding the effects of financial inclusion (Source: Financial Inclusion Commission).
 To counteract this, further work is necessary to identify these groups in Lincolnshire, and tailor a response accordingly.

 4. Local Response

-Lincolnshire has an established and progressive Financial Inclusion Partnership (FIP) regularly bringing together a range of organisations to raise awareness, of matters relating to financial inclusion, enacting mitigating actions in issue areas.
-The FIP has over 60 members working together to tackle issues over range of matters – from welfare benefit matters through to mental health and suicide.
-FIP members help provide strong communications about financial inclusion matters, for instance, by sharing and retweeting articles on social media.
+Lincolnshire has an established and progressive Financial Inclusion Partnership (FIP) regularly bringing together a range of organisations to raise awareness of matters relating to financial inclusion, enacting mitigating actions in issue areas.
+The FIP has over 100 members working together to tackle issues over a wide range of issues.
+FIP helps provide strong communications about financial inclusion matters, for instance, by sharing articles on social media and developing a range of resources on Connect to Support Lincolnshire under the Money Talk Lincs brand.

 5. Community & Stakeholder Views